-What Are Your Objectives and KPIs for Content Marketing?
+What are Your Objectives and KPIs for Content Marketing?

-What Is Your Brand’s Higher Purpose?
+Know Your Brand’s Higher Purpose

 I know this sounds like I am not answering the question, but stay with me here.